starship/starship/docs/it-IT/config/README.md

 'src/com/long/java/path' = 'mypath'
 ```

 `fish_style_pwd_dir_length` interacts with the standard truncation options in a way that can be surprising at first: if it's non-zero, the components of the path that would normally be truncated are instead displayed with that many characters.
-For example, the path `/built/this/city/on/rock/and/roll`, which would normally be displayed as as `rock/and/roll`, would be displayed as `/b/t/c/o/rock/and/roll` with `fish_style_pwd_dir_length = 1`--the path components that would normally be removed are displayed with a single character.
+For example, the path `/built/this/city/on/rock/and/roll`, which would normally be displayed as `rock/and/roll`, would be displayed as `/b/t/c/o/rock/and/roll` with `fish_style_pwd_dir_length = 1`--the path components that would normally be removed are displayed with a single character.
 For `fish_style_pwd_dir_length = 2`, it would be `/bu/th/ci/on/rock/and/roll`.

 </details>